ClickCease How to resolve keyword cannibalization [6 solutions]

 Why should you care?

-The most critical here is that you potentially ends up with your most important page not being indexed at all, hence it will not be displayed in the SERP.
+The most critical point here is that you could potentially end up with your most important page not being indexed at all; hence, it will not be displayed in the SERPs.

-Our experience also shows that Google are holding back on crawl budgets.
+Our experience also shows that Google is holding back on crawl budgets.

-Way less landing pages are being indexed amongst our users which is just another reason to only publish quality pages – and only 1 page per keyword.
+Way fewer landing pages are being indexed amongst our users, which is just another reason to only publish quality pages – and only one page per keyword.

 The bigger a website, the more careful you need to be looking into crawl budget to make sure that your important content pages are being indexed.